top of page

 Introduction

-My name is Nima Shahab Shahmir, and I’m currently pursuing my master’s degree in User Experience Design at the Maryland Institute College of Art.
-With a background in creating user experience prototypes, graphic design, and photography, I’ve developed a keen eye for recognizing and addressing design challenges.
+My name is Nima Shahab Shahmir, with a background in creating user experience prototypes, graphic design, and photography, I’ve developed a keen eye for recognizing and addressing design challenges.

 In 2020, as I embarked on a personal journey to run more, I discovered the Strava mobile application, and it quickly became my go-to fitness tool.
 Despite enjoying the app’s functionality, I noticed certain usability issues that persisted even as I grew more familiar with the platform.
 This prompted me to choose Strava for this article, where I hope to explore and propose solutions to these problems through the lens of design principles.